-1. Tiers 1 and 2: Maximum power consumption levels for Sleep and Off Modes are provided in Tables 3a and 3b, below.
+Tiers 1 and 2: To qualify as ENERGY STAR, the display must not exceed the maximum power consumption levels for Sleep and Off Modes provided in Table 3, below.
 Displays capable of multiple Sleep Modes (i.e., Sleep and Deep Sleep) must meet Sleep Mode requirements in all sleep modes.

-EXAMPLE: a display of greater than or equal to 30" viewable diagonal screen size tested at 5 watts in Sleep and 4 watts in Deep Sleep would not qualify because power consumption in one of the Sleep Modes exceeded the 4 watt limit.
+EXAMPLE: A display test result of 3 watts in Sleep and 2 watts in Deep Sleep would not qualify because power consumption in one of the Sleep Modes exceeded the 2 watt Tier 1 limit.